 This looks like another winner that I will have to try in the future.

-On the way back from Sixth Avenue and tucked into the southern part of the Penn South complex is the Jeff Dulleau Generational Garden at 365 West 25th Street just before your get to Ninth Avenue.
-This tiny garden was locked but in full bloom with vegetable beds and wild flowers growing all over garden.
-Mr. Dulleau had been a founding member of the Green Guerillas.
+On the way back from Sixth Avenue and tucked into the southern part of the Penn South complex is the Jeff Dullea Generational Garden at 365 West 25th Street just before your get to Ninth Avenue.
+This tiny garden was locked but in full bloom with vegetable beds and wildflowers growing all over garden.
+Mr. Dullea had been a founding member of the Green Guerillas.

-The Jeff Dulleau Intergenerational Garden at 365 West 25th Street
+The Jeff Dullea Intergenerational Garden at 365 West 25th Street

 The ‘Green Guerillas’ are a group that uses education, organizing and advocacy to to help people cultivate community gardens, sustain grassroots groups, grow food, engage youth and address critical issues of food justice and urban agriculture (Green Guerillas).